TIBCOSoftware/flogo/README.md

 Flogo Core is a common framework with the following key highlights:

 🎈 **Ultra-light** 20x-50x lighter than Java or Node.js <br/>
-🔧 **Golang based** Built entirely in Golang for efficeny & statically compiled binary <br/>
+🏘 **Common contribution model** build activities and triggers that can be leveraged by all capabilities within Project Flogo <br/>
-🏘 **Contribution model** easily build activities, triggers & actions that can be used by all of the Flogo capabilities <br/>
+🏘 **Build your own capabilities** easily extend the capabilities available within Project Flogo by building your own action using the common interface available in Flogo Core <br/>
-🏘 **Extensible & reusable** by design to build build your own event triggers, activities & actions (event handlers) <br/>
+🔧 **Golang based** Built entirely in Golang for efficiency & statically compiled binary <br/>
 🎉 **100% Open Source** for your dev & hacking pleasure<br/>

 ## Repos